ltpitt/lua-pico-8-oracle-odyssey/README.md

 ## Features

-- **Endless Running**: Navigate through a never-ending landscape of Oracle Exadata systems.
+- **Endless running**: Navigate through a never-ending landscape of Oracle Exadata systems.
 - **Power-Ups**: Collect boosts like "Cache Boost" and "Query Optimizer" to enhance your performance.
-- **Boss Battles**: Face off against major incidents and rogue processes.
+- **Boss battles**: Face off against major incidents and rogue processes.
 - **Collectibles**: Gather Data Shards to unlock new characters and upgrades.
 - **Upgrades**: Improve your abilities to handle errors and optimize performance.
-- **Humorous Lore**: Enjoy lighthearted dialogues and cutscenes inspired by the daily life of a database engineer.
+- **Humorous lore**: Enjoy lighthearted dialogues and cutscenes inspired by the daily life of a database engineer.

 ## Getting Started